What Foods Reduce Migraine? Foods that Promote Stable Blood Sugar

 In my experience, the real triggers are not real foods but rather additives to our foods, like MSG and aspartame (NutraSweet), that have direct brain-altering effects, as well as alcohol and caffeine.
 These compounds are more likely to trigger migraines when consumed on an empty stomach.

 Speaking of an empty stomach, frequent migraines are also commonly a sign you may be in an early stage of diabetes called insulin resistance.
-Insulin resistance blocks your brains access to ketones, which makes you more susceptible to hypoglycemia (blood sugar dropping lower than your body is used to) that can trigger migraines.
+Insulin resistance blocks your brain’s access to energy, which makes you more susceptible to the 11 energy deficiency symptoms we call hypoglycemia (see list of symptoms here) that can trigger migraines.

-The other migraine-promoting factor are foods made with vegetable oils, which are not triggers per se, but vegetable oils do make your brain more susceptible to all the other triggers, including stress, and are present in high concentration in junk foods, restaurant foods, desserts, cakes and other indulgence foods.
+Another migraine-promoting factor are foods that are made with vegetable oils, which are not triggers per se, but vegetable oils do make your brain more susceptible to all the other triggers, including stress, and are present in high concentration in junk foods, restaurant foods, desserts, cakes, and other indulgence foods.
 (For the mechanism and citations, see the Brain Killer chapter of Deep Nutrition).

 This brings me to the two articles on diet changes for migraine.